jonathantelliott/electricity-investment/README.md

 # electricity-investment
-code to replicate "Investment, Emissions, and Reliability in Electricity Markets," by Jonathan Elliott
+Code to replicate "Investment, Emissions, and Reliability in Electricity Markets," by Jonathan Elliott

+Coming soon